Danny Clark (American football): Jacksonville Jaguars

-Clark was selected by the Jacksonville Jaguars in the seventh round of the 2000 NFL Draft, with the 245th overall selection.
+Clark was selected by the Jacksonville Jaguars in the seventh round of the 2000 NFL draft, with the 245th overall selection.
 He signed a four-year contract with the Jaguars.
 In four seasons with the Jaguars, Clark played in 61 games, starting 27, and saw action both at linebacker and on special teams.
 In 2001, played in 13 games with 3 starts and finished with 48 tackles, 1 pass defensed and 1 forced fumble along with 17 special teams tackles.
-In the 2002 NFL Season, he started all 16 games for them and finished as the Jaguars’ 2nd-leading tackler with a career-high 152 tackles, 2 sacks, 1 interception, a pass defensed and a forced fumble.
+In the 2002 NFL season, he started all 16 games for them and finished as the Jaguars’ 2nd-leading tackler with a career-high 152 tackles, 2 sacks, 1 interception, a pass defensed and a forced fumble.
 In 2003, his final season in Jacksonville, Clark played in all 16 games with 8 starts and finished with 73 tackles and 11 special teams tackles.

 Oakland Raiders

 In 2004, Clark signed a two-year contract by the Oakland Raiders on March 11, 2004, and became a full-time starter at linebacker with the Raiders.
-Clark started all 16 games in 2004, and led the Raiders in tackles with 129 tackles (98 solo), 2 sacks and 5 passes defensed.
-In 2005, Clark started 15 of 16 games for Oakland and led the Raiders in tackles for the 2nd consecutive season with 113 stops (82 solo), a sack and 7 passes defensed.
+He started all 16 games in 2004, and led the Raiders in tackles with 129 tackles (98 solo), 2 sacks and 5 passes defensed.
+In 2005, he started 15 of 16 games for Oakland and led the Raiders in tackles for the 2nd consecutive season with 113 stops (82 solo), a sack and 7 passes defensed.

-First stint with Saints
+New Orleans Saints (first stint)

 Clark signed a one-year contract with the New Orleans Saints on September 5, 2006, and played one season with the team.
 He appeared in all 16 games, starting none, and recorded 29 tackles—13 tackles (10 solo) and 13 tackles on special teams as Saints appeared in the NFC Championship game.